Where to eat & what to do over a wonderful Werribee weekend

 1.30pm: Lunch in Werribee

 Head back to Watton Street for brunch.
-Fusion Ceylon opens at 9.45am with Sri Lankan kottu roti; Mama Lor opens at 10am with typical Filipino breakfast dishes and ube pandesal bread rolls; or sit among the gum trees on the back deck at A1 Bakery while eating Lebanese baked goods.
+Fusion Ceylon opens at 9.45am with Sri Lankan kottu roti; Mama Lor opens at 10am with typical Filipino breakfast dishes and ube pandesal bread rolls.
 Click here for the full Seasoned Traveller list of where to eat in Werribee.

 4pm: A sunset worth the steps